-Synchrony is limited in its ability to pay dividends or repurchase its stock by the Board of Governors of the Federal Reserve System (the "Federal Reserve Board"), including on the basis that doing so would be an unsafe or unsound banking practice.
-Where Synchrony intends to declare or pay a dividend, Synchrony generally will be required to inform and consult with the Federal Reserve Board in advance to ensure that such dividend does not raise supervisory concerns.
-It is the policy of the Federal Reserve Board that a savings and loan holding company like Synchrony should generally pay dividends on common stock only out of earnings, and only if prospective earnings retention is consistent with the company's capital needs and overall current and prospective financial condition.
+Synchrony is limited in its ability to pay dividends or repurchase its stock by Federal Reserve Board, including on the basis that doing so would be an unsafe or unsound banking practice.
+Where Synchrony intends to declare or pay a dividend or repurchase its stock, Synchrony is expected to inform and consult with the Federal Reserve Board in advance to ensure that such dividend or repurchase does not raise supervisory concerns.
+It is the policy of the Federal Reserve Board that a savings and loan holding company like Synchrony should generally pay dividends on common stock and preferred stock only out of earnings, and only if prospective earnings retention is consistent with the company's capital needs and overall current and prospective financial condition.

 According to guidance from the Federal Reserve Board, Synchrony's dividend policies will be assessed against, among other things, its ability to achieve applicable Basel III capital ratio requirements.
-If Synchrony does not achieve applicable Basel III capital ratio requirements when they are fully phased-in, Synchrony may not be able to pay dividends.
-Although Synchrony currently expects to meet the applicable final Basel III capital ratio requirements, inclusive of any applicable capital conservation buffer, when they are fully phased-in by the Federal Reserve Board, it cannot be sure that it will do so or even if it does, it will be able to pay dividends.
-Synchrony also will be required to inform and consult with the Federal Reserve Board in advance of redeeming or repurchasing its stock if the result will be a net reduction in Synchrony equity compared to its equity as of the beginning of the quarter in which the redemption or repurchase occurs.
+If Synchrony does not achieve applicable Basel III capital ratio requirements, Synchrony may not be able to pay dividends.
+Although Synchrony currently expects to meet applicable Basel III capital ratio requirements, inclusive of any applicable capital conservation buffer, it cannot be sure that it will do so or even if it does, it will be able to pay dividends.

 In evaluating the appropriateness of a proposed redemption or repurchase of stock, the Federal Reserve Board will consider, among other things, the potential loss that Synchrony may suffer from the prospective need to increase reserves and write down assets as a result of continued asset deterioration, and Synchrony's ability to raise additional common equity and other capital to replace the stock that will be redeemed or repurchased.
 The Federal Reserve Board also will consider the potential negative effects on Synchrony's capital structure of replacing common stock with any lower-tier form of regulatory capital issued.

 Further, limitations on the Bank's payments of dividends and other distributions and payments that Synchrony receives from the Bank could limit Synchrony's ability to pay dividends or repurchase its stock.
-The Bank must obtain the approval of the Office of the Comptroller of the Currency ("OCC") or give the OCC prior notice before making a capital distribution in certain circumstances, including if the Bank proposes to make a capital distribution when it does not meet certain capital requirements (or will not do so as a result of the proposed capital distribution) or certain net income requirements.
+The Bank must obtain the approval of the OCC or give the OCC prior notice before making a capital distribution in certain circumstances, including if the Bank proposes to make a capital distribution when it does not meet certain capital requirements (or will not do so as a result of the proposed capital distribution) or certain net income requirements.
 In addition, the Bank must file a prior written notice of a planned or declared dividend or other distribution with the Federal Reserve Board.
-The Federal Reserve Board or the OCC may object to a capital distribution if, among other things, (i) the Bank is, or as a result of such distribution would be, undercapitalized, significantly undercapitalized, or critically undercapitalized, (ii) the regulators have safety and soundness concerns or (iii) the distribution violates a prohibition in a statute, regulation, agreement between the Bank and the OCC, or a condition imposed on the Bank in an application or notice approved by the OCC.
+The Federal Reserve Board may object to a capital distribution if, among other things, (i) the Bank is, or as a result of such distribution would be, undercapitalized, significantly undercapitalized, or critically undercapitalized, (ii) the regulators have safety and soundness concerns or (iii) the distribution violates a prohibition in a statute, regulation, agreement between the Bank and the OCC or between Synchrony and the Federal Reserve Board, or a condition imposed on the Bank or Synchrony in an application or notice approved by the OCC or the Federal Reserve Board, respectively.

-For further information on restrictions on transfers of funds and capital, refer to "Item 1.
-Business - Regulation - Savings and Loan Holding Company Regulation - Dividends and Stock Repurchases" in the 2017 Form 10-K.
+For further information on restrictions on transfers of funds and capital, refer to "Regulation-Regulation Relating to Our Business-Savings and Loan Holding Company Regulation-Dividends and Stock Repurchases" in the 2019 Form 10-K.